Pellegrino Matarazzo: Playing career

 After his graduation from Columbia, Matarazzo decided to go for a career as a professional soccer player.
 After failed trials at Serie B club Salernitana based in his mother's hometown, Salerno, and Serie C club Juve Stabia in Italy, he signed in Germany's fourth division with Eintracht Bad Kreuznach.
-Between 2001 to 2005, Matarazzo played for Wehen with a year at Münster for the 2003–2004 season, as well as Wattenscheid and Nürnberg.
-Later, Matarazzo served as assistant coach while playing for the reserve team at the same time.
+Between 2001 and 2005, Matarazzo played for Wehen with a year at Preußen Münster for the 2003–2004 season, as well as Wattenscheid and Nürnberg's reserve team.
+Later, Matarazzo served as assistant coach while playing for Nürnberg II at the same time.

 Coaching career

 Matarazzo worked many years at Nürnberg's academy, coaching the B and A juniors.
-In 2015, Matarazzo started the German coaching training at the Hennes Weisweiler Akademie, where he shared a room with Julian Nagelsmann.
+In 2015, Matarazzo started the German coaching training at the Hennes-Weisweiler-Akademie, where he shared a room with Julian Nagelsmann.
 Later, Matarazzo joined Nagelsmann's coaching staff at Hoffenheim in 2017, becoming youth coach there.
 In 2018, Matarazzo became Nagelsmann's assistant and interfaced between the first team and academy, and stayed there with Alfred Schreuder as head coach.
 In December 2019, Sven Mislintat signed Matarazzo as first team coach of VfB Stuttgart.
 He was sacked in October 2022.

-On February 8, 2023, Matarazzo returned to TSG 1899 Hoffenheim, this time as manager of the first team.
+On February 8, 2023, Matarazzo returned to TSG Hoffenheim, this time as manager of the first team.
 He signed a contract until June 2025, replacing André Breitenreiter.
+In November 2024, he was sacked.